jellyfish77/camelinaction/chapter3/order/readme.md

 ## Camel Bindy Data Format using Java DSL

 Camel in Action p.
+82

+Marshal the order model to CSV using Bind

+	mvn test -Dtest=PurchaseOrderBindyTest

+## Camel Bindy Data Format using Java DSL

+Camel in Action p.
 80

+A reverse example of how to use Bindy to transform a CSV record into a Java object.

-	mvn test -Dtest=PurchaseOrderBindyTest
+	mvn test -Dtest=PurchaseOrderUnmarshalBindyTest